 Prof. Banerjee’s current research project—A Counter History of Computing in India—tracks the historical and contemporary lives of computing technologies in India.
 Contemporary scholarly and popular narratives about computing and IT in the region suggest that even as India supplies cheap technological labor to the rest of the world, the country lags in basic computing education, research and development.
 The more generous of these accounts suggest that India is beginning to ‘catch up’ with the developed world.
 This perception fuels two further false assumptions.
 First, that Indian technology workers are low-skilled and not innovative.
 Second, that for decades India has been stealing rather than developing intellectual property.
 A Counter History of Computing in India challenges these representations.
 It explores a long-ignored postcolonial history of indigenous computing in India from the 1950s to the present, tracing the shifting relationship between the Indian state, computing technologies and local and global capital markets over this period.
 In presenting this account, Banerjee pushes social science research into taking account of global histories of computing, which have so far have predominantly focused on Europe and the United States.

-Professor Banerjee’s research has been primarily funded by the Mellon Foundation, The Humanities Initiative at NYU, the National Science Foundation, the Wenner-Gren Foundation, the Social Science Research Council.
+Professor Banerjee’s research has been funded by the Levitan Prize for the Humanities, the Mellon Foundation, The Humanities Initiative at NYU, the National Science Foundation, the Wenner-Gren Foundation, and the Social Science Research Council.
 He has also earned the New York Advanced Certificate in Culture and Media, and his film The Beloved Witness on the Kashmiri poet Agha Shahid Ali was nominated for the Best Short Documentary at the New York Indo-American Film Festival.